-In my opinion, the technology part is the very easy aspect; today we almost have everything we need to solve any problem; it is just a matter of googling….
+In my opinion, the technology part is a very easy aspect; today we almost have everything we need to solve any problem; it is just a matter of googling and be smart….

-The most complex area is the governance, how to define our business strategy, how to organise our entire cloud infrastructure, the security, the networking, the support, the costs and a lot more.
+The most complex area is the governance, how to define our business strategy, how to organize our entire cloud infrastructure, the security, the networking, the support, the costs and a lot more.